sandyjaugust/FPL-Elo-Insights/README.md

-# FPL-Elo-Insights: A Comprehensive FPL Dataset for the 2025/26 Season
+# FPL-Elo-Insights: A Comprehensive FPL Dataset

 Welcome to FPL-Elo-Insights, a meticulously curated dataset designed to empower your Fantasy Premier League analysis beyond the surface.
 This project uniquely links official FPL player data with detailed match statistics and historical team Elo ratings, allowing for unparalleled insights.